Frequently Asked Questions

 The 1693 Partners Fund is a non-profit, nonstock corporation organized under Virginia law for exclusively charitable and educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986 and more specifically to serve as a pooled investment vehicle to invest and hold the designated investment assets of eligible organizations that support William & Mary.
 The affairs of the 1693 Partners Fund are managed by its Board of Trustees.

-The 1693 Partners Fund went live on January 1, 2021 and replaces the William & Mary Investment Trust (WAMIT), which was created by the William & Mary Foundation in 2004 so that most of the university’s endowed assets could be administered under one structure – thereby reducing the burden of administering endowed assets and increasing the efficiency gained by pooling assets.
+The 1693 Partners Fund went live on January 1, 2021 and replaced the William & Mary Investment Trust (WAMIT), which was created by the William & Mary Foundation in 2004 so that most of the university’s endowed assets could be administered under one structure – thereby reducing the burden of administering endowed assets and increasing the efficiency gained by pooling assets.

-To date, the W&M Foundation, Marshall-Wythe School of Law Foundation, William & Mary Business School Foundation and Murray 1693 Scholars Foundation are all members of the 1693 Partners Fund.
+To date, the W&M Foundation, Board of Visitors, Marshall-Wythe School of Law Foundation, William & Mary Business School Foundation and Murray 1693 Scholars Foundation are all members of the 1693 Partners Fund.
 The 1693 Partners Fund has appointed the 1693 Management Company, LLC, a wholly owned subsidiary of the W&M Foundation, to serve as the Fund’s investment manager.

 How can I set up a named endowment?